-The foundations of the religion are a set of beliefs (monotheism.
-Justice, prophethood, the imamate and the afterlife) that form the basis of the religion of Islam.
-Given the fact that at all times there were and are religious beliefs, in other words, each group of people calls for a number of special beliefs, and therefore it is very necessary for everyone to know precisely and with reason the basis of their beliefs in order to defend their ideas in the face of the onslaught of ominous propaganda and not to be misled.
-When it is said that everyone should know the basics and principles of his religion on the basis of arguments and proofs, it does not mean that he should study religious and philosophical books for many years, it is enough that he should know the basics of his beliefs in the simplest and at the same time inevitable arguments.
-They say that an old woman spinning a thread was asked: - How can you prove the existence of Allah?
-The old woman immediately stopped spinning, and as soon as the spinning wheel stopped, she said: - Just as this spinning wheel cannot spin by itself, how can it be argued that this huge world, this huge universe spins without its spinner and by itself can keep spinning!
-Imitation in minor matters of religion
+The foundations of religion are a series of beliefs (monotheism, justice, prophecy, imamate and the afterlife) that form the basis of the religion of Islam.
+In view of the fact that at all times there have been and still are religious beliefs, in other words, each group of people calls for a number of special beliefs, and therefore it is very necessary for everyone to know the foundations of their beliefs exactly and with reason in order to defend their ideas in the face of the onslaught of a sinister propaganda and not be misled.
+When it is said that everyone should learn the foundations and principles of his religion on the basis of arguments and evidence, this does not mean that he should study religious and philosophical books for many years, it is quite enough for him to know the foundations of his convictions in the simplest and at the same time inevitable arguments.
+They say that the old woman who was spinning the thread was asked: - How can you prove the existence of Allah?
+The old woman immediately stopped spinning, and as soon as the spinning wheel stopped, she said: “Just as this spinning wheel cannot rotate by itself, how can it be argued that this huge world, this huge universe rotates without its spinner and by itself can keep spinning!
+Imitation in Minor Matters of Religion